 All toxic mushrooms cause vomiting and abdominal pain; other manifestations vary significantly by mushroom type.
-Generally, mushrooms that cause symptoms early (within 2 h) are less dangerous than those that cause symptoms later (usually after 6 h).
-Activated charcoal may be useful to limit absorption.
+Generally, mushrooms that cause symptoms early (within 2 hours) are less dangerous than those that cause symptoms later (usually after 6 hours).

-Symptoms begin within 15 to 30 min and include euphoria, enhanced imagination, and hallucinations.
+Symptoms begin within 15 to 30 minutes and include euphoria, enhanced imagination, and hallucinations.
 Tachycardia and hypertension are common, and hyperpyrexia occurs in some children; however, serious consequences are rare.

 Treatment occasionally involves sedation (eg, with benzodiazepines).

+Certain mushrooms contain toxins that stimulate muscarinic cholinergic receptors, thus mimicking the effects of acetylcholine on these receptors (the toxins do not stimulate nicotinic cholinergic receptors).
 Mushrooms that cause early muscarinic symptoms include members of the Inocybe and Clitocybe genera.